-Advance Central PA also used these competitive grants to launch Path To Careers (https://pathtocareers.org) with the purpose of providing students more opportunities to participate in work-based learning and career exploration experiences.
+Advance Central PA also used these competitive grants to launch Path To Careers 0 (https://pathtocareers.org) with the purpose of providing students more opportunities to participate in work-based learning and career exploration experiences.
 Developed with business input, the Path To Careers website is one of kind because it allows students and educators to directly request an internship, job-shadow, company tour, etc. directly through the website.
 Businesses register and create profiles to share information they want students, parents, and educators to know about their company.
 Businesses also post various career exposure activities they offer like guest speaking, industry tours, internships, etc. along with any requirements they have for each activity.
 Because this information is visible to the students, educators, and parents, Path To Careers, can more efficiently connect students with appropriate career exploration activities compared to the method of "cold-calling".
 It also is platform for students to explore local career opportunities in multiple industries all in one place.
 Advance Central PA continues to add content and enhance the features as necessary.
+Advance Central PA is partnering with WVIA, the local PBS station, to have industry fact sheets translated into Spanish to be shared on WVIA's website and on Path To Careers.

-In spring 2021, Advance Central PA is creating two new motion graphic videos to promote the Path To Careers website to students and business leaders.
+In spring 2021, Advance Central PA created two new motion graphic videos to promote the Path To Careers website to students and business leaders.
 The first video is geared toward students to encourage them to participate in career exploration activities prior to graduation.
-Advance Central PA is using a young actress that will relate to the students to be onscreen and provide the voiceover for the video.
-Advance Central PA's Executive Director will provide the voiceover for the second video which is geared to businesses to encourage them to register on Path To Careers and use the website to promote career pathways and career exploration activities available at their companies.
+Advance Central PA used a young actress to relate to the students to be onscreen and provide the voiceover for the video.
+Advance Central PA's Executive Director provided the voiceover for the second video which is geared to businesses to encourage them to register on Path To Careers and use the website to promote career pathways and career exploration activities available at their companies.